 Cumulative impacts are reflected in the potential intensity of the rating system.
-In order to assess any impact on the environment, cumulative impacts must be considered in order to determine an accurate significance.
-Impacts cannot be assessed in isolation.
-An integrated approach requires that cumulative impacts be included in the assessment of individual impacts.
+In order to assess any impact on the environment, cumulative impacts must be considered in order to

 The nature of the impact should be described in such a way as to detail the potential cumulative impact of the activity.